-Where an employee's performance, conduct or attendance does not improve following an initial meeting, or where the manager believes the matter is serious enough to warrant more formal action from the outset, managers must seek advice from their local College / Support Group HR adviser.
+Where an employee's performance, conduct or attendance does not improve following an initial meeting, or where the manager believes the matter is serious enough to warrant more formal action from the outset, managers must seek advice from their HR Representative.

-Where the manager and HR adviser agree that a formal approach is necessary, the manager should invite the employee to a formal meeting to discuss the matter.
+Where the manager and HR Representative agree that a formal approach is necessary, the manager should invite the employee to a formal meeting to discuss the matter.